victorlin7534/RelaxationDays/README.md

 Instruction to run program:

 1) Go to repo
+2) cd into the "Project_working" directory
-2) javac Woo.java
+3) javac Woo.java
-3) java Woo
+4) java Woo
-4) Respond to the program's prompts and interact with the program.
+5) Respond to the program's prompts and interact with the program.